 Canada isn’t known for its long hot summers, with average temperatures ranging from 25ºC to 30ºC.
 But those summers can still be miserable if you don’t have air conditioning.

 Central air conditioning can keep your house cool and keep the air circulating freely, even on the hottest and stickiest days.
 Canada may be built for the winter, but your home should be able to adapt to hotter weather, too.

-We’re here to help you sort through your options when it comes to AC installation.
+We’re here to help you sort through your options when it comes to AC prices and installation.
 It’s a big investment in your home, so you need to think carefully about what you can get for your money.

 Here are some AC features you should look for as you browse your options for AC installation in Canada.